llamasol/Team-S24-07-Discord-Tournament-T1/README.md

 And run any command that tries to access the google sheets

-these commands are points, toxicity, wins, matchmake, votemvp
+these commands are points, toxicity, wins, matchmake

 This will pull up a google signin window in your browser.
 You must sign into the google account that has access to both the googlesheet and the api access